AndypSheridan/barbelles/AGILE.md

 It has been a steep learning curve, and I felt that my plan was continually evolving rather than being something I rigidly adhered to.
 On reflection, I consider this to be a good thing in some respects.

 Sprints 1 and 2 were where I carried out all of the work on the API and I have outlined a brief summary of these below.
+They are also detailed in the AGILE.md file in the back-end [GitHub Repository](https://github.com/AndypSheridan/barbelles-api/blob/main/AGILE.md)

 <hr>